portget/portdoc/docs/package.md

 ## How to add messages
 ___
 To declare a message, you need to edit the `*.msg` file in the sub-folder you created.
-By defining message data types and attributes as shown below, you can later utilize various features such as automatic logging and backup.
+By defining message data types and Annotation as shown below, you can later utilize various features such as automatic logging and backup.
 Additionally, you can define relationships using predefined relations.

 #### Sample message files
 ```